|Pawtuxet VillageHistoric Homes & Buildings|

 PAWTUXET RIVER DAM.
 The name Pawtuxet comes from the Narragansett Indian word for "Little Falls' and relates to the natural stone rapids that flowed just upstream and adjacent to where the Pawtuxet Bridge now stands.
 Totowamscut is the Narragansett word for 'bridge", and Native Americans often used this area of shallows as stepping stones to cross over the river to the opposite side.
 In the late 19th Century the Providence County Water Authority took control of the Pawtuxet River and used it as its main source of water.
 An elaborate water pumping station was built, just upstream on the Cranston side, and a wooden dam created just shy of the bridge in order to raise the water level.
 A concrete dam (or spillway) replaced the older wooden dam in the 1920s.
 Efforts are now underway to modify the dam by creating a fish ladder so that native fish can travel upstream to spawn.

 PAWTUXET BRIDGE.
 The earliest bridge across the Pawtuxet River was a rope bridge used in the seventeenth century.
 The first small wooden bridge was built around 1711 and was located close to the falls where its abutments got the full force of the river as well as the tide in the Pawtuxet Cove.
 A second bridge was contructed c1750 with funds raised by a lottery.
 It frequently required repairs and was carried away in the spring floods of 1771, rebuilt in 1772, and again washed away in 1784.
 A new covered bridge was constructed yet again and referred to as the 'Colonel Bowen Bridge' in honor of our local Gaspee burner and Revolutionary War leader.
 Circa 1810 a new stone bridge was built, and in 1884 a twin arch span was erected of stone with wrought iron guard-rails.
 In March 1886 the river overflowed its banks and the force and volume of water that poured over the dam filled the arches, built of stone and moved the Warwick end slightly on its abutments.
 The bridge was widened in 1932 with reinforced concrete construction faced with stone masonry.
 Repairs to this (the 9th) bridge continue to be the joint responsibility of the Cities of Cranston and Warwick, and it marks the unity of the two sections of Pawtuxet Village.
+A more complete history of the Pawtuxet bridges written by Henry A. L. Brown is available in the fall 2013 The Bridge (40:2)

 In the early twentieth century the Pawtuxet Bridge and the rocks in the Pawtuxet Falls were frequently the target for graffiti artists.
 To counteract this, the Pawtuxet Old Home and Improvement Association planted quick-growing vines to grow over the rocks and walls on each side of the falls.
 In 1909 there was apparently a rather obnoxious "whiskey bottle" billboard disfiguring the view of Pawtuxet Cove as seen from the Pawtuxet Bridge.
 These people from Pawtuxet fought a long and hard battle to have such billboards removed or covered up with trees, and the battle continues to this day under the auspices of the Pawtuxet Village Association.